 It’s a wide variety of reading.
 I have many books on our shelves and from the library, and I’ve included some similar titles.
 We won’t necessarily read all, but I do like to offer choices and we also like to read books with the same theme and compare.
 We usually read one or two books a night, and have room for more in the daytime.
 We might not read them all, but this is to remind me of the ones we have.
 We can repeat or read the missed ones other years.
 My son is an avid reader, so I also know the amount of reading isn’t too much for his voracious appetite.
 We’re not failures if we don’t read all or most of the titles – this is only a guide, suggestions for us.

-Our favorite start-up with Lent is the We have a little plaque to put on our mantle, and I had painted a tile to use on our table, and a pysanky egg.
+Our favorite start-up with Lent is the little plaque to put on our mantle, and I had painted a tile to use on our table, and a pysanky egg.
 Every year we try to come up with other ways to present that reminder of NOW is the time.NOW Cross.

 Our table will have a Lent for Children Daily Display.
 This was really enjoyed last year, and the discussions and ponderings of the Gospel by the children were wonderful to see.